googleapis/google-api-dotnet-client/WhyNetStandard1.3.md

 ## Targeting NetStandard1.0

-This is unrealistic due to the extension use of `System.Net.Http` throughout these support libraries.
+This is unrealistic due to the extensive use of `System.Net.Http` throughout these support libraries.